TetewHeroez/supertropicalpy/docs/index.rst

 .. supertropical documentation master file

 ============================
-Welcome to Supertropical!
+Welcome to SupertropicalPy!
 ============================

-This is a Python package for supertropical algebra that implements tangible and ghost elements.
+This is the SupertropicalPy package for supertropical algebra that implements tangible and ghost elements.

 .. toctree::